 After exploring Bali’s amazing temples and sunbaking at its many beaches, why not try some unusual things to do?
 Fall in love with some exceptional travel experiences that will take you to wonderfully bizarre abodes, to one-of-a-kind restaurants and to authentic Bali activities that you will not find anywhere else in the world.

 1. Swim With Sharks

 You’ve probably tried swimming with dolphins and turtles on other trips around Southeast Asia.
 Let’s level up by swimming with sharks.
 One of the more unusual things to do in Bali include a swim with black and white tip reef sharks at the Bali Sharks Nursery where baby sharks are safed from illegal poaching or accidental entanglement in fishnets.
 Ready to get up close?
 It’s right at the Agus Bar & Restaurant at Serangan Island, South Denpasar.

 Your trip to Bali must include this heart-beating adventure.
 Get the thrill of your life in the widely acclaimed Waterbom theme park.
 It currently holds the number 1 spot as the best waterpark in Asia and an impressive number 5 among all waterparks in the world according to TripAdvisor in 2016.
 These topnotch awards speak for this awesome attraction itself.

 So get your adrenaline pumping as you dare to ride some exciting waterslides.
 Mellow, moderate or extreme?
-The choice of slide is yours!
+The choice of the slide is yours!